Miguel Rojas Player Props: Dodgers vs. Athletics

-On Tuesday, Miguel Rojas (batting .161 in his past 10 games) and the Los Angeles Dodgers play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+On Wednesday, Miguel Rojas (coming off going 0-for-2) and the Los Angeles Dodgers play the Oakland Athletics, whose starting pitcher will be Hogan Harris.
 First pitch is at 10:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Reds.
+In his most recent game he had a hitless showing (0-for-2) against the Athletics.

 Miguel Rojas Game Info & Props vs. the Athletics